 - Only monthly and annual plans

-The experience that the company has gained over the years has taught them that providing extensive security features and letting people alter their settings to customize each connection with different protocols is the best choice to ensure the software suits every kind of user.
+The experience that the company has achieved over the years has taught them that providing extensive security features and letting people customize their settings to each connection with different protocols is the best choice to ensure that the software suits various users.

-However, it’s disappointing that the same provider that cares so much about VPN protocols, encryption levels and other important security features suffers so badly from DNS leaks.
+However, it’s a bit disappointing that the same provider has so much value on VPN protocols, encryption levels and other important security features suffers badly from DNS leaks.

-And this only made worse when considering the good speeds that it offers as it’s a pity that many users may not even experience them since they will be immediately put off by the provider’s unsecure connections.
+Considering the good speeds that it offers, it is a pity that many users may not even experience them because they will be put off immediately by the provider’s unsecure connections.

-The absence of a free trial is noticeable, too, but that’s not nearly as unfortunate as lacking an intermediary plan between its overpriced monthly option and another more reasonably priced plan that requires a contract for an entire year, which you might not want to use for a complete yeae
+There is no option for a free trial, but that’s not nearly as unfortunate as lacking an intermediary plan between its overpriced monthly option and another more reasonably priced plan that requires a contract for an entire year, which you might not want to use for a complete yeae

-The offer of a coupon to reduce the cost of either of its plans rectifies this problem and helps to make StrongVPN more worthy of attention.
+The offer of a coupon to subside the cost of both plans tend to rectify this problem and helps to make StrongVPN more worthy of attention.

-This brings us to the end.
+That said, we have come to the end of this review.
 Hope I left nothing out?

 Also, tell me:

-Have you downloaded any VPN yet?
-If not download and install a StrongVPN, try it out and let’s know your experience in the comment section.
+What you think about downloading a StrongVPN, try it out and let’s know your experience in the comment section.

-Or maybe you have a question let me know in the comment section.
+Or should in case you have a question let me know in the comment section.

-Don’t forget to share this article on social media, either Facebook, Twitter or LinkedIn.
+Don’t forget to share this article on any social media platform like Twitter or LinkedIn.

 - BeeVPN Review (2020)- The Comprehensive Guide - June 24, 2020